-Start with what you know when making a copier comparison.
+Start with what you know when doing a multifunction copier comparison.

-When you begin to compare copiers, you want to select the best copier out there.
+When you begin your multifunction copier comparison, you want to select the best copier out there.
 You might be tempted to compare the best office copier machines on the market today instead of looking at what you’ve got and using it as a springboard for choosing its replacement.

 While you should compare the best copier brands and latest models, it’s best to first look at the copier machine your office uses today and assess how it meets your company’s copier requirements and how it falls short of users’ needs.

 If you consult a reputable office equipment vendor, such as Superior Office Systems, the company representative will probably ask you the model of copier your office has now and how it’s working for you.
 Based on that information, the copier expert will get a feel for your copier performance needs and options and use that as a guide to help you compare copiers.

 Compare copiers: do you have a need for speed?